Azure/Azure-Workload-Backup-Troubleshooting-Scripts/SnapshotPreReqScripts/ReadMe.md

 ## Usage

 ### Backup
-Before the snapshot backup, use the following script to give the required roles to the virtual machine system identity
+If you are using system-assigned identity for the backed up VM, use the following script to give the required roles to the virtual machine system identity, before configuring the snapshot backup.
+Once configured, snapshot backups will be taken as per policy by Azure Backup service.

 ```powershell
 .\SetWorkloadSnapshotBackupPermissions.ps1 -Subscription <SubscriptionId> `